ajstrand/lofi-videos-playlist-app/README.md

 An app that plays lofi hiphop videos from YouTube.
 Provides a streamlined experience and a minimal UI.

-Built with React Hooks, Node(Express) and GraphQL.
+Built with React Hooks, Node(Express), Redis and GraphQL.

 ## Acknowledgements:
 Videos courtesy of YouTube's data API.